YuZhaoping/developer-challenge/MovieRating/RESTAPIs.md

 {
   "movieRating": {
-    "contactId": "<Use the contact deployed address as it's id>", "category": "<The category of movies for rating>", "movies": [
+    "contactId": "<Use the contact deployed address as it's id>", "category": "<The category of movies for rating>" }
-      {
-        "movieId": "<The generated unique movie id>",
-        "title": "<The movie's title, unique for each category>", "posterUrl": "<The poster image url of the movie, optional>", "majorStaffs": "<The major staffs of the movie, optional>", "briefIntro": "<The brief introduction of the movie, optional>", "totalScore": 0,
-        "numOfRatedUsers": 0
-      },
-      ...
-    ]
-  }
 }
 ```